-According to research funded by the Robert Wood Johnson Foundation, social skills competence is one of the most important predictors of success in life.
-If you need a primer, the four articles below will help you get started.
+According to research funded by the Robert Wood Johnson Foundation, social and emotional competence is one of the most important predictors of success in life.
+If you need a primer on social and emotional skills, the four articles below will help you get started.

 An overview of communication, cooperation, emotion regulation, empathy, impulse control, and social initiation.